aspose-cloud/tutorials.aspose.cloud/content/omr/english/generate-form/using-sdk/_index.md

 - Know your Client ID and Client Secret from the Aspose Cloud Dashboard
 - Have a basic understanding of the programming language you'll be using (.NET for this tutorial)
 - Have a development environment set up for your chosen language
-- Be familiar with form design and [OMR form source code](/omr/design-form/)

 ## Introduction